 - Step 3: Brush a heavy-bottomed skillet (cast iron is great) or grill with cooking oil or melted butter.
 You can also cook this in the air fryer (see below).

-- Step 4: Sear chicken until a dark crust appears on both sides and cooked through (165 degrees F).
+- Step 4: Add the chicken to the pan and sear until a dark crust appears on both sides and cooked through (165 degrees F).
+The cooking time will vary depending on the thickness of the chicken, but should be 5 to 6 minutes on each side.
 (Use a meat thermometer to check the temperature.)

 How to Air Fry Blackened Chicken